 If you are convicted of drug driving you will receive a minimum one-year driving ban and a criminal record.
 It is also open to the court to issue you with a fine of an unlimited amount, and a prison sentence of up to six months.

-Contact our Drug Driving Defence Solicitors in Sheffield and London
+Contact our Drug Driving Defence Solicitors in London, Sheffield and Manchester

 Wilford Smith’s Criminal Defence Solicitors appear in court regularly and take a ruthless approach to challenging every detail of the prosecution’s case.
 We have extensive experience defending in road traffic cases and can provide you with the best legal advice to help avoid the loss of your licence and other penalties.
 Contesting road traffic charges can be a complex process, but you can be sure that our experienced Criminal Defence Team will provide straightforward, practical advice as part of our client-focused and highly personal service.